Flooding-Research/optimal-message-dissemination-simulations/README.md

 ```
 python sim.py <number_of_repetitions> 10
 ```
-will, in addition to producing the above files, also produce 9 set of parameters that can be used to make a plot of the per party communication complexity as a function of the message length for the respective functions.
+will, in addition to producing the above files, also produce 9 sets of parameters that can be used to make a plot of the per-party communication complexity as a function of the message length for the respective functions.

 For __FFlood__ the function that should be plotted is: